MNIC-research/HART-Optimizer/README.md

 | QNLI | 82.71 ± 1.01 | 82.93 ± 1.60 | **83.97 ± 0.77** |
 | **Overall Mean** | 64.46 ± 0.93 | 65.09 ± 0.79 | **65.32 ± 0.48** |

-*(Note: HART demonstrates not only the highest overall mean but also significantly lower variance across seeds, indicating robust convergence stability.)*
+*Note: HART demonstrates not only the highest overall mean performance (65.32) but, more importantly, exhibits **nearly half the variance of AdamW (±0.48 vs. ±0.93)**.
+This extremely low variance proves that HART's dynamic orthogonal noise scraping mechanism successfully filters out detrimental gradient noise, guaranteeing stable convergence trajectories regardless of initialization seeds.*

 ---